-This exciting project provides an amazing opportunity to create, as part of an inclusive net zero-carbon city, a community lifelong learning and sports hub to replace the existing Liberton High School. the brief for the project is to create a vibrant and thriving learning environment, where public services can be co-located with links to active travel networks, green infrastructure and public transport networks.
+This exciting project provides an amazing opportunity to create, as part of an inclusive net zero-carbon city, a community lifelong learning and sports hub to replace the existing Liberton High School.
+The brief for the project is to create a vibrant and thriving learning environment for 1200 students, where public services can be co-located with links to active travel networks, green infrastructure and public transport networks.
 This Community Hub vision for the building to be ‘more than a school’ aligns with the City of Edinburgh Council’s 20 Minute Neighbourhood Strategy – to localise and co-locate services, making them more accessible for communities and to improve the experiences and outcomes for their citizens.

 The project will develop excellent facilities that meet all the aspirations of the Scottish Government Learning Estate Investment Strategy to connect people, places and learning, to improve outcomes for all and to promote sustainable and inclusive economic growth.

 The City of Edinburgh Council is committed to all learning estate building investment being constructed to Passivhaus standards, designed to meet the city-wide aspirations for our schools to be as energy efficient as possible in response to the Climate Emergency and Edinburgh’s 2030 Net Zero target.